 Comprising over 70 islands (34 of which are inhabited) this is a truly diverse area of cultural richness in Scotland and each island has its own distinctive character.
 The Isle of Skye is home to two of Scotland’s most exciting contemporary folk bands, Niteworks and the Peatbog Faeries.
 You may recognise the Niteworks song Air Fàir an Là, from VisitScotland’s 2019 promo video.
 The tiny isle of Tiree in the Inner Hebrides was the birthplace of another foot-stomping fusion band, Skerryvore and also Skipinnish.

-The North West Highlands incredible landscape offers dramatic peaks made of Torridonian sandstone, wooded glens and intricate lochs.
+The North West Highlands’ incredible landscape offers dramatic peaks made of Torridonian sandstone, wooded glens and intricate lochs.
 The Highland rock outfit Torridon hails from near Inverness, the capital of the Highlands.
-The band has grown in popularity over the years, a firm festival favourite upbeat folk rock.
-The band has recently released a new album which tackles male mental health.
+The band has grown in popularity over the years, a firm festival favourite for upbeat folk-rock.
+The band has recently released a new album that tackles male mental health.
 Scottish singer-songwriter and musician Kathryn Joseph is also from Inverness.

 The Cairngorms and central highlands have produced some of Scotland’s most iconic musicians.
 OBE winner Dougie Maclean hails from the edge of the Highlands in Dunblane, Perthshire.
 Composer of perhaps Scotland’s most memorable anthem, Caledonia.
 Although born in Canada, Martyn Bennett returned to Scotland with his mother at age 6.
 He spent his formative years in Kingussie in the Cairngorms, developing a passion for trad music that would later fuse with dance music to create his unique sound.